photoprism/photoprism/CODE_OF_CONDUCT.md

 ## Preamble

 The Internet is huge, so you're inevitably going to run into people who have poor social skills, a bad day, or enjoyed too much coffee.
-If issues arising from disrespectful, abusive, harassing, or otherwise unacceptable behavior cannot be resolved even after choosing a smaller cup, our policy is to save everyone's time and politely inform them that this is not the right community for them.
+If issues arising from disrespectful, abusive, harassing, or otherwise unacceptable behavior cannot be resolved even after choosing a smaller cup, our policy is to politely inform them that this isn't the right community for them so everyone involved can spend their time doing something meaningful instead.

 ## Rules